Cormac McCarthy: Themes

 McCarthy's novels often depict explicit violence.
 Many of his works have been characterized as nihilistic, particularly Blood Meridian.
 Some academics dispute this, saying Blood Meridian is actually a gnostic tragedy.
 His later works have been characterized as highly moralistic.
 Erik J. Wielenberg argues that The Road depicts morality as secular and originating from individuals, such as the father, and separate from God.

-The bleak outlook of the future, and the inhuman foreign antagonist Anton Chigurh of No Country for Old Men is said to reflect the apprehension of the post-9/11 era.
+The bleak outlook of the future, and the inhuman foreign antagonist Anton Chigurh of No Country for Old Men, is said to reflect the apprehension of the post-9/11 era.
 Many of his works portray individuals in conflict with society and acting on instinct rather than on emotion or thought.
 Another theme throughout many of McCarthy's works is the ineptitude or inhumanity of those in authority and particularly in law enforcement.
 This is seen in Blood Meridian with the murder spree the Glanton Gang initiates because of the bounties, the "overwhelmed" law enforcement in No Country for Old Men, and the corrupt police officers in All the Pretty Horses.
-As a result, he has been labelled the "great pessimist of American literature".
+As a result, he has been labeled the "great pessimist of American literature".